jeffpatton1971/armtemplates/welcome.md

 - Need Script/DSC to make local admin/admingroup sql sysad's

 # Change Log
+- 09/18 : Updated Virtualnetwork template and parameter, removed misleading null value for dhcpOptions, and corrected the array for addressPrefixes
+- 09/17 : Updated VirtualMachine/Scaleset template to support Windows 2016 and SQL 2017
 - 09/13 : Corrected a mistake in the loadbalancer, missing sku for internal, and changed sku of pip instead of load balancer for external
 - 08/31 : Updated sites.json, copied the siteconfig section from the webapp-uk.json via Bob Larkin
 - 08/31 : Updated OMS Template, modified parameters to remove redundant OMS from name, also udpated parameter file with missing environment param